Coverage (album): Composition

 The album consists of various covers of 1970s and 1980s songs.
 The first single, "Have a Little Faith in Me", was written and originally recorded by John Hiatt from his eighth album Bring the Family (1987).
 The second single, "Drop the Pilot", was written and originally recorded by Joan Armatrading as the first single from her eighth album The Key (1983).
 The third single, "Senses Working Overtime", was originally recorded by the English band XTC in 1982.

 "The Whole of the Moon" was originally recorded by The Waterboys and was released in 1985.
 "Can We Still Be Friends" was written and originally recorded by Todd Rundgren.
 Its lyrics describe a strained and ill-fated relationship.
 "I Feel the Earth Move" was originally written and recorded by Carole King.
 "Mona Lisas and Mad Hatters" was originally recorded by Elton John for his fifth album Honky Château (1972).
 It was co-written by John with Bernie Taupin and is his take on New York City after hearing a gun go off near his hotel window during his first visit to the city.
 "Moonshadow" was written and originally recorded by Cat Stevens for his fifth album Teaser and the Firecat (1971).
 "One Way or Another" was originally recorded by American new wave band Blondie for the band's third album Parallel Lines (1978) and reached No. 24 on the Billboard Hot 100.
 The song is based on an ex-boyfriend of lead singer Debbie Harry who stalked her after their break-up.
 "Breaking Us in Two" was written and originally recorded by Joe Jackson for his fifth album Night and Day (1982).
 "Anticipation" was written and originally recorded by Carly Simon as the title track from her second album of the same name (1971).
 The song was used in commercials for Heinz Ketchup from the late 1970s into the 1980s.
 "Help Me" was written, produced and originally recorded by Joni Mitchell for her sixth album Court and Spark (1974).
 The song was recorded with Tom Scott's L.A.
 Express.

 Critical reception

 The album received generally favorable reviews from music critics.
-Stephen Thomas Erlewine of AllMusic remarked, "With this record, she leaves dance-pop behind and heads toward mature pop ... positioning herself as a pop/rock singer by covering classic singer/songwriters ...
-[W]hile Coverage isn't always successful, it is always admirable and likeable, and certainly puts Moore on the right path for an interesting, successful career."
+Stephen Thomas Erlewine of AllMusic remarked: "It's refreshing to hear an aspiring pop singer work with a strong set of songs by distinctive writers instead of cookie-cutter professional tunesmiths who only have the charts in mind [...] and while Coverage isn't always successful, it is always admirable and likeable, and certainly puts Moore on the right path for an interesting, successful career."